MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/aatp-integration.md

 >[!NOTE]
->If you don't have a subscription for Azure ATP, you will still be able to use the Cloud App Security portal to investigate users, but you won't receive insights from your on-premises environment.
+>If you don't have a subscription for Microsoft Cloud App Security, you will still be able to use the Cloud App Security portal to get Azure ATP insights.

 ## Enable Azure Advanced Threat Protection